Edge Collaborative Gaussian Splatting with Integrated Rendering and Communication: Problem Formulation

 In ECO-GS systems, the design variables are the collaboration status vector $\mathbf{x}=[x_1,\cdots,x_K]^T$ and transmit power vector $\mathbf{p}=[p_1,\cdots,p_K]^T$.
 The edge transmit power should not exceed its budget $P$, i.e., $\sum_{k=1}^Kp_k\leq P$ \cite{yu2004iterative, zhang2024efficient}.
 To ensure smoothness, remote rendering should be completed within a time duration $T$, i.e., $T_0+x_kV_kR_k^{-1}\leq T$ \cite{liu2025voyagerrealtimesplattingcityscale}, where $T_0$ is edge rendering time and $x_kV_kR_k^{-1}$ is image downloading time.
-To determine $T_0$, we tested $\Phi_{\mathrm{edge}}(\cdot)$ on an A6000 server, and experiments showed that $T_0=6.5$\,ms. To avoid computation overload, the server supports at most $S$ users, i.e., $\sum_{k=1}^Kx_k\leq S$ \cite{li2025edge}.
+To avoid computation overload, the server supports at most $S$ users, i.e., $\sum_{k=1}^Kx_k\leq S$ \cite{li2025edge}.
 Having the resource constraints satisfied, it is then crucial to minimize the discrepancy between the rendered image $\mathbf{v}_{k}$ and the ground truth image $\widehat{\mathbf{v}}_{k}$.
 To quantify the deviation from the desired image, we adopt a \emph{rendering error function} based on \cite{kerbl20233d}, defined as: